All Episodes

 Remember that?

-This is just this is too rich.
+That amendment provides, quote, this is just, this is too rich.

 That amendment, Dodd's amendment that is in the stimulus, provides an quote exception for contractually obligated bonuses agreed on before February 11, 2009.